izzysrdks/pr2/README.md

 # Execute the code

-To execute the code you can run the following code from the command line while in the working directory with the datasets and the code.
+To execute the code you can run `make` from the command line while in the working directory with the datasets and the code.

-This will create a file in the folder with the code called `Code.html` containing the results.
+This will create a file in the folder with the code called `Report.html` containing the results.